CURENT/ece522/README.md

 # Objective

-In this project, you will will learn to:
+In this project, you will learn to:

 1. Investigate power system transient stability using ANDES
 2. Develop power system dynamic model in ANDES